ucoruh/ce204-object-oriented-programming/docs/week-6/ce204-week-6.en.md

 - An employee can only work for one company.
   - This company will not store data about the  moonlighting activities of employees!
 - A company can have zero employees
-  - E.g. a ‘shell’ company
+  - E.g. a 'shell' company
 - It is not possible to be an employee unless you work for a company
-- Let’s draw and write this in UMPLEOnline:
+- Let's draw and write this in UMPLEOnline:

 ![center h:150](assets/2022-05-08-01-02-32-image.png)